dragonsnapx/cocaml/README.md

 Cocaml compiles correct C code into LLVM IR, which then uses LLVM's `llc` to convert it assembly, then uses `clang` to compile to an object file.

-### Main
+### Main (cocaml_main)
-Main interface from our compiler, which will take a .c file and has endpoints to return one of an AST, LLVM IR, or an executable.
-Currently, we've only implemented the `parse_c_to_ast` endpoint, which is used in our tests for our set of Parser tests.
-Once our parser's behavior is better verified, we will add our other endpoints (note that already implemented a `generate_llvm_ir` function in the translator to help test it independently, which the eventual `generate_llvm` endpoint in Main will closely resemble)
+Main interface from cocaml, taking a .c file and has endpoints to return one of an AST, LLVM IR, or an executable.
+See `cocaml_main` for the full spec.

 ### Lexer
 Given a set of "tokens" from `Menhir_parser`, the Lexer performs regex matching to extract these tokens from our given .c file (which is passed to the Lexer as a `Lexing.lexbuf` data structure).
-This compiles successfully, which can be seen with the `ocamllex lexer.mll` command (dune runs this command automatically during our compilation process).
+This can be seen with the `ocamllex lexer.mll` command (dune runs this command automatically during our compilation process).

 ### Parser
 Given a stream of tokens passed from the Lexer, the Parser checks this stream against a set of "grammar rules", and uses these to build an AST, according to the `Syntax_node` interface.
 This is the end of the front-end of the compiler -- the back-end simply receives an AST, which it interacts with via `Syntax_node`.
 At the top-level, our AST is a list of "declarations"

 ### Translator
-Translates AST tree to LLVM IR (example from test file available at test/test_result.ll) and returns any errors or syntactical issues via semantic analysis.
+Translates AST tree to LLVM IR (example available below) and returns any errors or syntactical issues via semantic analysis.
 The task of semantic analysis is made easier by directly using the OCaml `llvm` library, which allows us to interact with the translated code directly.

-Some Notes: (Will have to be organized before submission)

 - LLVM calls `alloca` before all instruction sets - this means that even if a local variable appears much later down the line, it still is "allocated" at the beginning of the code block.
 - LLVM bindings with OCaml has a lot of "magic" behind; even though it is still very functional, it has elements such as the `module`, a mutable variable that acts as a file that is used to push instruction sets, which can be manipulated to output to an output stream or a file.